Demetriade/benford-app/README.md

 # Benford-App

-Benford-App is a Python API and a web page for manipulating the Benford's law.
+Benford-App is a Python API and a web page testing Benford's law.

 ## Local installation